wujiyang/Face_Pytorch/README.md

 >2019.07.14
->Currently, I have graduated from campus and doing another kind of research job.
+>Currently, I have graduated from campus and doing another kind of job.
 So this project may not be updated again.

 ## Face_Pytorch
 The implementation of  popular face recognition algorithms in pytorch framework, including arcface, cosface and sphereface and so on.